Man found shot to death outside Nashville apartment

 NASHVILLE, Tenn.
 (WKRN) — A man was found dead from an apparent gunshot wound outside an apartment complex in South Nashville Thursday morning.

-The victim was discovered near a parking lot around 7 a.m. at the Residences at Stonebrook Apartment Homes on Hickory Trace Drive.
+The victim was discovered by a passerby near a parking lot around 7 a.m. at the Residences at Stonebrook Apartment Homes on Hickory Trace Drive.

 📧 Have breaking come to you: Subscribe to News 2 email alerts →